core-wg/resource-directory/draft-ietf-core-resource-directory.md

 An RD implementation of this specification MUST support query filtering for the rt parameter as defined in {{RFC6690}}.

+While the link targets in this discovery step are often expressed in path-absolute form, this is not a requirement.
+Clients SHOULD therefore accept URIs of all schemes they support, both in absolute and relative forms, and not limit the set of discovered URIs to those hosted at the address used for URI discovery.

 The URI Discovery operation can yield multiple URIs of a particular resource type.
 The client may use any of the discovered addresses initially.